 31 Outfit Ideas to Start the New Year in Style

-With the days getting shorter and the temperatures dropping, it can be easy to default to wearing opaque tights and puffer coats.
+It’s January, which means the days are short, the temps are still dropping and somehow our New Year’s resolutions have already gone out the window.
+So yeah, it’s hard not to default to wearing opaque tights and puffer coats every day.
 Well, these 31 women are here to prove that winter dressing doesn’t have to be boring.
-Here is an entire month’s worth of styling ideas, so you can use your brain power to focus on more important things (like figuring out how to actually stick to that new ketogenic lifestyle).
+Here is an entire month’s worth of styling ideas, so you can use your brainpower to focus on more important things (like figuring out what to do with all those Amazon boxes left over from the holidays).

 Incorporate Sparkly Pieces Into Your Everyday Wardrobe

 It doesn’t need to be a special evening to wear sequins or glitter.
-They pair just as nicely with a cozy oversize sweater or graphic tee for work, brunch or whatever else you have planned.
+These wacky trousers pair just as nicely with a cozy oversize sweater or graphic tee for work, brunch or whatever else you have planned.